DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 4. Campfire: This code is assigned when a fire originates from an improperly managed or unattended campfire.
 It includes cases where campfires spread beyond their intended area or are left burning without proper extinguishment.

 5. Debris Burning: This code is used when a fire is caused by the burning of debris, such as vegetation or waste materials.
-It includes cases where the fire gets out of control during debris burning activities.
+It includes cases where the fire gets out of control during debris-burning activities.

 6. Railroad: This code is assigned when a fire is ignited by activities related to railroad operations, such as sparks from trains or maintenance activities.